vitaly-t/grunt-file-wrap/README.md

 ## Options

-Options as supported by [text-wrap]:
+Options, as supported by [text-wrap]:

 * [skipCheck]
 * [unique]